tokiwong/vegapull/README.md

 A CLI utility to retrieve data for the One Piece Trading Cards Game (TCG).

+The CLI directly goes against the [onepiece-cardgame.com](https://onepiece-cardgame.com) website and attempts to scrap information such as packs, cards and images.

 ## Where is the data?

 For practical reasons, data is kept in a separate repository: https://github.com/Coko7/vegapull-records